Quick Answer

 How long does it take to make linen sheets from start to finish?

-Why is linen production so labor-intensive?
+Why is linen production so expensive if it's mechanized?

 Is all linen made the same way?